adopted-ember-addons/ember-cli-sass/README.md

 # ember-cli-sass

-Use node-sass to preprocess your ember-cli app's files, with support for sourceMaps and include paths.
+Use node-sass to preprocess your ember-cli app's files, with support for source maps and include paths.

 ## Installation